Families & Caretakers

 Click here for more details about the program and how to apply

-French cultural and community events
+French cultural community events

 The FrenchStreet.ca® database is nationally developed and maintained by Canadian Parents for French (CPF).
 It is an effort to build awareness and understanding of Francophone culture through active participation in community activities all around us.
 French Street